Roseville Domestic Violence Lawyer

 Emergency Protective Order (EPO)

-Getting an EPO requires calling a police officer.
-The officer will make the determination if the threat of violence is both real and imminent.
-The police can then place a call to a judge who can issue the order.
-It is important to note that judges are required to be on call at all times—24 hours a day, 7 days a week—to respond to requests for orders just like these.
-It doesn’t matter if it’s 3 AM in the wee hours of Saturday morning.
+Getting an EPO starts with calling the police.
+The responding officer will determine whether the threat of violence is real and imminent.
+If so, the officer can contact a judge, who can issue an order on an emergency basis.
+Judges are required to be on call 24 hours a day, 7 days a week, to respond to requests for orders like these.
+It doesn’t matter if it’s 3 a.m. on a Saturday.
 If you’re in danger, call the police.
 The police can then get you emergency help.
 An EPO goes into effect immediately.

 Temporary Restraining Order (TRO)

 The EPO only lasts for one week, so it’s important to engage with our Roseville domestic violence attorney as quickly as possible.
-The next step will to be obtain a TRO, which will last from 20 to 25 days.
-At this point a hearing will be scheduled to consider the evidence and determine if a more permanent order is called for.
-The TRO is intended to protect the victim up until the hearing.
+The next step is to obtain a TRO, which typically lasts from 20 to 25 days.
+At this point, a hearing will be scheduled to consider the evidence and determine whether a more permanent order is appropriate.
+The TRO is intended to protect you up until the hearing.

 Permanent Restraining Order (PRO)

-Get the help you need today.
-Call The Law Offices of James-Phillip V.M.
-Anderson at (916) 282-7737 or fill out our online contact form today .
+Get the legal protection you need.
+Call The Law Office James-Phillip V.M.
+Anderson at (916) 791-7273 or fill out our online contact form to schedule a consultation.

 Personal safety is the foundation of a secure life.
-No one should have to tolerate that being threatened in any way.
-Especially not when there are good legal remedies available, that we can help clients with.
+No one should have to tolerate threats to that safety, especially when there are legal remedies available that we can pursue on your behalf.

-The Law Offices of James-Phillip V.M.
-Anderson aren’t here to judge people.
-We’re here to help them.
-Family situations, relationships, and marriages can get unfortunately messy for a lot of people, and when that mess leads to violence—or even the threat of it—we’re here to help victims act.
-We’ll work with you and for you to get the legal help needed to live in peace.
-From our Roseville office, we serve all of Placer County and our clients extend throughout Nevada County and Sacramento County.
+The Law Office James-Phillip V.M.
+Anderson aren’t here to judge you.
+We’re here to help you.
+Family situations, relationships, and marriages can become complicated and painful, and when that leads to violence or even the threat of it, we’re here to help victims act.
+We work with you and for you to seek the legal protection needed to live in peace.
+From our Roseville office, we serve all of Placer County, and we also represent clients throughout Nevada County and Sacramento County.

 Speak to an Attorney Today